5 AI Projects Your Child Can Build This Weekend (No Coding Required)

 Age range: 11-18 Time: 45-60 minutes What they'll learn: Critical thinking, AI limitations, research skills

-Questions to guide them:
+Questions to guide the conversation:

-• Was the AI correct?
+- Was the AI correct?
 Partially correct?
 Completely wrong?

-• Did the AI make up any facts that sound real but aren't?
+- Did the AI make up any facts that sound real but aren't?
 (These are called "hallucinations")

-• How confident did the AI sound, even when wrong?
+- How confident did the AI sound, even when wrong?

-• What sources could you use to verify this information?
+- What sources could you use to verify this information?

 Why it matters: This is arguably the most important AI skill anyone can learn.
 AI sounds confident even when it's wrong.
 People who can spot the difference will always be more valuable than people who blindly trust AI output.
+This skill protects your child not just with AI, but with any information source — social media, news, even confident-sounding adults.

 Project 4: Build a Story Together